minhpascal/mercurial/README.md

 # mercurial

 ###Summary
-I wanted to write a simple framework that would allow me to take output of multiple strategies, execute them and finally, analyze them.
+I wanted to write a simple framework that would allow me to easily write new strategies, backtest them, take their combined output, execute them and finally, analyze them.

 ###Why is it called Mercurial?
 Mercurial is an adjective that describes a person 'subject to sudden or unpredictable changes of mood or mind' ... just like the stock market.
 Furthermore, Mercury is the God of trade/financial gain in ancient Roman mythology.